newsdev/stevedore/README.md

 Stevedore, an ElasticSearch Frontend & Ingestion Engine
 =======================================================

-From a bunch of documents to an easy-to-use search engine for emails, websites or just about anything.
+From a bunch of documents to an easy-to-use search engine for emails, websites, social media posts or just about anything.

-And, customize the interface to easily make new document-specific custom formats for searching and exploring.
+For more in-depth projects, you can easily customize the interface to easily make new document-specific custom formats for searching and exploring.
 To deploy to your newsroom, just add your own standalone ElasticSearch server; Stevedore's frontend framework is all-frontend.

 I just want to make a search engine!
 ====================================